aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potx-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to XLT via C++ or Online App" h2="POTX  to XLT File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The POTX file format is a presentation template file used by Microsoft PowerPoint.
+It contains a collection of slides with text, images, and other objects that can be used as a starting point for a new presentation.
+However, the XLT file format is an Excel template file used by Microsoft Excel.
+It contains a collection of worksheets with text, images, and other objects that can be used as a starting point for a new spreadsheet.
+Therefore, it is necessary to convert POTX to XLT in order to use the content of a PowerPoint presentation template in an Excel spreadsheet.

+<h2>How Aspose.Total Helps for POTX to XLT Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert POTX to XLT.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POTX file to XLT within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POTX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLT.
+The conversion process can be completed in two simple steps.
+Firstly, Aspose.Slides for C++ can be used to export the POTX file to HTML.
+This API provides a wide range of features for manipulating PowerPoint presentations, including the ability to export presentations to HTML.
+After that, Aspose.Cells for C++ can be used to convert the HTML file to XLT.
+This API provides a comprehensive set of features for creating, manipulating, and converting Excel spreadsheets.

+By using Aspose.Total for C++, developers can easily convert POTX to XLT within C++ applications.
+This suite of APIs provides a powerful set of features for manipulating and converting various file formats, making it an ideal solution for developers who need to convert POTX to XLT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}